-< 1924 - Camp Wilkins was held on the University of Georgia campus.
+I924 - Camp Wilkins was held on the University of Georgia campus.
 Carroll and Bartow counties were the first counties to pay to attend.
+However, other counties across Georgia, including Crisp County, would also attend Camp Wilkins!

-1928 - A camp for Black 4-H'ers opened in Liberty County and was named Camp Ralstonia for their 4-H Agent, Miss Minnie Ralston.
-1920s and 30s - Many counties start their own local county 4-H Camps, with facilities in Charlton, Habersham and Union counties, among others.
+1928 - At this time, schools were still segregated, so a camp for Black/African American 4-H'ers was opened in Liberty County to give more you the opportunity to participate.
+The site was named "Camp Ralstonia" in honor of their 4-H Adent, Miss Minnie Ralston,

+1920s and 30s - Many counties start their own local county 4-H Camps, with facilities in Charlton, Habersham and Union counties, among others,